WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

--   Every technology can be used for good or bad and in many instances the first 'commercial' successes are for illicit purposes; quacks and fraudsters, are going to rise, potential for social media hysteria and significant shifting of market perception.
+-   Every technology can be used for good or bad and in many instances the first 'commercial' successes are for illicit purposes; quacks and fraudsters, are going to rise, creaing the potential for social media hysteria and significant shifting of market perception.

--   Correlation of agent endpoint (we need tumbelrs, Tor, ...)
+-   Correlation of agent endpoint (we need tunnels, Tor, ...)

 -   Cellphones, as a secure element, are not inherently SSI